Please use the links below to access district plans:

 - District-wide Safety Plan

 The Watervliet School District submitted on Oct.
 12, 1988 to the New York State Education Department the School District’s Asbestos Management Plan.
 In accordance with the EPA Asbestos Hazard Emergency Response Act of 1987 (40CFR Part 763), the Asbestos Management Plan for both schools is available and kept on file at the business office (Watervliet Jr.-Sr. High School).
 These records may be reviewed between 8:30 a.m. and 4:30 p.m.
 For more information, call Keith Heid, LEA Designee, at 629-3200, Ext.
 5.

 Watervliet City School District District-Level Safe Schools Against Violence in Education)

 Commissioner’s Regulation 8 NYCRR §155.17

 Emergencies and violent incidents in school districts are critical issues that require comprehensive planning and training.
-The New York State Safe Schools Against Violence in Education (SAVE) law requires school districts to develop a school safety plan to prevent or minimize the effects of serious violent incidents and natural/man-made disasters and to facilitate the coordination of state, local and county resources in the event of such incidents or emergencies.
-The district wide plan is responsive to the needs of all schools within the district and is consistent with the more detailed building-level safety plans required at the school building-level.
+The New York State Safe Schools Against Violence in Education (SAVE) law requires school districts to develop a school safety plan to prevent or minimize the effects of serious violent incidents and natural/manmade disasters and to facilitate the coordination of state, local and county resources in the event of such incidents or emergencies.
+The district wide plan is responsive to the needs of all schools within the district and is consistent with the more detailed building-level emergency response plans required at the school building-level.
 Project SAVE is a comprehensive planning effort that addresses prevention, response, and recovery with respect to a variety of emergencies in each school district and its schools.